-The Site C Clean Energy Environmental Impact Statement (BC Hydro.
-2013)("EIS") Section 20.3.4.1.2 identifies irrigation improvements as a potential mitigation measure for the permanent loss of agricultural land.
-Lines 25 to 27, page 20-42, of this section states "Irrigation research, demonstration projects, and funding assistance for irrigation water supply infrastructure will be considered within the proposed agricultural compensation fund."
+The Site C Clean Energy Project's Environmental Impact Statement (BC Hydro.
+2013) ("EIS") Section 20.3.4.1.2 identifies irrigation improvements as a potential mitigation measure for the permanent loss of agricultural land.
+Lines 25 to 27, page 20-42, of this section state: "Irrigation research, demonstration projects, and funding assistance for irrigation water supply infrastructure will be considered within the proposed agricultural compensation fund."

-Environmental Assessment Condition No. 31 states "the Agriculture Monitoring and Follow-up Program must include monitoring for climatic factors to estimate moisture deficits and to estimate irrigation water requirements in the vicinity of the reservoir to provide information for potential future irrigation projects.
+Environmental Assessment Condition 31 states: "The Agriculture Monitoring and Follow-up Program must include monitoring for climatic factors to estimate moisture deficits and to estimate irrigation water requirements in the vicinity of the reservoir to provide information for potential future irrigation projects.
 Data collection will be undertaken before reservoir filling, and in the 5 years after reservoir filling, and data will be reviewed as required for proposed irrigation projects."

-In accordance with Condition No. 31, this study will monitor climate data and estimate irrigation water requirements.
-The objective of this monitoring program is to collect and analyse climate data to generate estimates of irrigation water requirements.
+In accordance with Condition 31, this study will monitor climate data and estimate irrigation water requirements.
+The objective of this monitoring program is to collect and analyze climate data to generate estimates of irrigation water requirements.

-Study Location: The study areas is agricultural operations within 3 km of the reservoir.
-The plan will rely on climate station installation, maintenance, and data collection tasks carried out in the Monitoring of Reservoir Induced Effects on Crop Drying Plan.
-(Appendix B).
+Study Location: The study areas are agricultural operations within 3 km of the reservoir.
+The plan will rely on climate station installation, maintenance, and data collection tasks carried out in the Appendix B: Monitoring Potential Effects on Crop Drying Plan.

-Activities: Activities have included coordination of data needs with Monitoring of Reservoir Induced Effects on Crop Drying (Appendix B), mapping, baseline data collection and climate station siting, and consideration of consultation input.
+Activities: Activities have included coordination of data needs with Appendix B: Monitoring Potential Effects on Crop Drying Plan, mapping, baseline data collection and climate station siting, and consideration of consultation input.

-- Mapping: Maps in support of this plan are included in Monitoring of Reservoir Induced Effects on Crop Drying Plan, Appendix B. - Baseline Data Collection and Climate Station Management:\Coordination with Monitoring of Reservoir Induced Effects on Crop Drying Plan (See Appendix B) to ensure all parameters required for this plan are included in climate station siting and network upgrades.
-The fall site visit to finalize locations for two additional climate stations being coordinated under Monitoring Plan B will support the irrigation monitoring plan's data needs. - Consultation: Irrigation was a topic of discussion and included in numerous submissions on the consultation with regional agricultural producers and associations on the Framework for

-Agricultural Mitigation and Compensation.
-Content relevant to irrigation was considered and will retained for application to this plan.
+- Mapping: Maps in support of this plan are included in Appendix B: Monitoring Potential Effects on Crop Drying Plan. - Baseline Data Collection and Climate Station Management: Coordination with Appendix B: Monitoring Potential Effects on Crop Drying Plan to ensure all parameters required for this plan are included in climate station siting and network upgrades.
+The spring 2017 site visit to finalize locations for two additional climate stations being coordinated under Appendix B: Monitoring Potential Effects on Crop Drying Plan will support the irrigation monitoring plan's data needs. - Consultation: Irrigation was a topic of discussion and included in numerous submissions on the consultation with regional agricultural producers and associations on the Framework for the Agricultural Mitigation and Compensation Plan.
+Content relevant to irrigation was considered and will be retained for application to this plan.